 How to Get the Guide

-The Japan Day One Survival Guide is free and sent straight to your inbox when you join the waitlist for my upcoming Japan With Kids Guide.
+The Japan Day One Survival Guide is completely free and delivered straight to your inbox.

-- Where to Stay in Japan With Kids: 6 Places We Loved & What We Paid
+- Where to Stay in Japan with Kids: 6 Places We Loved (and What We Paid)

 exploring: